Young killer whale is free! – Kwee-sa-hay-is saves herself and swims out of shallow lagoon

 “Today the community of Zeballos and people everywhere are waking up to some incredible news and what can only be described as pride for strength this little orca has shown,” said Chief Simon John of Ehattesaht.

-In a written statement released on the morning of April 26, 2024, John stated, kʷiisaḥiʔis (kwee-sa-hay-is) swam out of the lagoon near Zeballos, BC at 2:30 a.m. during high tide.
+In a written statement released on the morning of April 26, 2024, John stated kʷiisaḥiʔis, which means Brave Little Hunter, swam out of the lagoon near Zeballos, BC at 2:30 a.m. during high tide.
 “On a clear and glass calm, star filled night, Kwee-sa-hay-is swam past the sand bar her mother passed away on, under the bridge, down Little Espinosa Inlet and onto Esperanza all on her own,” he wrote.

 kʷiisaḥiʔis and her mother first entered the lagoon on March 23, 2024.
 The Biggs (transient) killer whales were likely hunting seal, a staple of their diet.
 The mother whale became stranded on a sandbar as the tide quickly receded in the shallow lagoon.
 Sadly, she drowned, despite valiant efforts of local community members to save her.